reldrid3/PyBer_Analysis/README.md

 ![Line Plot, Total Fares, 01/01-04/28](Images/Graph.png)

 ## Summary
-A few reasonable conclusions can be derived from the results.

 ### Summary DataFrame
 - In every category, the data follows a linear correlation of 3 points, with Suburban values always falling in between the Rural and Urban values.
 - However, not all categories follow a positive or negative correlation: